-Gilda is a film noir masterpiece, and yet, the making of the film was quite a challenge.
+Gilda is a film noir masterpiece, and yet, behind the scenes, the production was quite a challenge.

 Director Charles Vidor said, “We didn’t have a finished script, we never knew what was coming next, and we even started the picture without a leading man.”